taketo1113/git-discord-hook/README.md

 Specify an icon to display in Discord instead of the default:

     git config hooks.discord.icon-url 'https://example.com/icon.png'

-Specify an emoji icon to display in Discord instead of the default:

-    git config hooks.discord.icon-emoji ':twisted_rightwards_arrows:'

 Specify a repository nice name that will be shown in messages: